-- Marinas normally require that you show that you have a liability insurance policy before they enter into any mooring contract.
+- Marinas normally require proof that you have a liability insurance policy before entering into any mooring contract.

 - If you apply for a loan from a bank to purchase a boat, it will likely require you to submit proof of insurance.
 This insurance makes the bank a lienholder should any claim be paid.
 Such insurance takes care of the total value of the vessel in case of a loss.